friend1ws/SAVNet/doc/how_to_use.rst

 .. note::

-  Many people use `--twopassMode` option when using `STAR`, in that case the 6th column will become 1 for most splicing junctions.
+  Many people use `--twopassMode` option when using `STAR`, and it seems that the 6th column will become 1 for most splicing junctions in that case.
   So when you used `--twopassMode` option, please specify the `--keep_annotated` argument!!